 Science and technology

-Our science links with Japan have strengthened over past years with the development of scientist exchange programmes and joint research projects, in areas such as functional food.
-We have a Science and Technology Cooperation Agreement with Japan signed in 2009.
+Japan is one of New Zealand’s priority science partners.
+This is reflected in a Science and Technology Cooperation Agreement signed in October 2009 and the establishment of a Japan-New Zealand Science Commission.
+Our science links with Japan have strengthened over past years with the development of scientist exchange programmes and joint research projects in areas such as functional food.

 Total trade in goods